cacois/scale-fs/README.md

 # scale-fs

-A module extending the standard node.js fs module to add enahnced capabilities to improve efficiency and scalability.
+A module extending the standard node.js fs module to add enhanced capabilities to improve efficiency and scalability.

-Currently, the effected method is fs.readFile(), which is overloaded to provide temporary caching of requets and responses of file read operations.
+Currently, the effected method is fs.readFile(), which is overloaded to provide temporary caching of requests and responses of file read operations.
 This means that whether 1 or 1,000,000 requests are made for the same file, the file will only actually be read from disk once, potentially dramatically reducing disk